 Fee guidelines for music commissions

-The Contemporary Music Centre and the Association of Irish Composers wish to ensure that composers receive adequate remuneration for their work and have jointly drawn up the following guidelines.
+The Contemporary Music Centre wishes to ensure that composers receive adequate remuneration for their work and have drawn up the following guidelines.

 |Category of work||Fee per min|

 Solo works (excluding works for piano, harp and keyboard)

 |Symphony orchestra; symphonic wind ensemble||